DustinWatts/ESP32-S3_TFT_Combiner/README.md

 ## The ESP32

 The ESP32 for this board is the ESP32-S3-DevKitC-1.
-Which is currently sold by Mouser, DigiKey, Adafruit, MakerFabs
+Which is currently sold by:
+- <a href="https://www.mouser.com/c/?q=ESP32-S3-DevKitC-1" target="_blank">Mouser</a>

+- Mouser
+- DigiKey
+- Adafruit
+- MakerFabs

 ## The Touchsceen